List of characters in the Breaking Bad franchise: Ed Galbraith

 Ed Galbraith (played by Robert Forster), also known as "the Disappearer", specializes in providing fugitives with new identities and new places to live.
-Ed operates a legitimate vacuum sales and service center, Best Quality Vacuum, as a front for this criminal business.
+He operates a legitimate vacuum sales and service center, Best Quality Vacuum, as a front for this criminal business.

 Though mentioned in earlier episodes (such as in "Crawl Space"), Ed first appears in "Granite State".
 As Walter is identified as Heisenberg and becomes the target of a manhunt, both Walt and Saul seek Ed's criminal services.
 Ed first helps Saul escape to Omaha, Nebraska.
 He later takes Walter White to New Hampshire, hiding him away in a cabin in a rural area.
-During Walt's time in hiding, Ed often visits Walt, bringing him supplies and chemotherapy, though he warns that if Walt leaves the location, their business relationship will be over for good.
+During Walt's time in hiding, Ed often visits Walt, bringing him supplies and administering chemotherapy, though he warns that if Walt leaves the location, their business relationship will be over for good.
 A lonely Walt also takes to paying Ed to spend time with him and play cards.

 In El Camino, Jesse approaches Ed for relocation.
 Ed demands $125,000 to aid Jesse, plus $125,000 for the previous occasion Jesse was supposed to use his services, but failed to appear.
 Jesse is $1,800 short and Ed refuses to help.
 After Jesse obtains the money, Ed smuggles him to a car parked near Haines, Alaska and provides him with false identification and a cover story.
 Jesse gives Ed a farewell letter for Brock Cantillo, which Ed promises to mail from Mexico City in the near future, wishing Jesse luck on his new life and noting that not many people like them get a fresh start.